• +44 7897 053596

 Theoretical Background and Research Focus

-According to Nizar and Janathanan (2018), the process of consumer buying is based on different social, psychological, and personal factors.
-Similarly, the study by Pappas (2016) states that consumer buying behaviour and process assist organisations and brands to identify their market niche.
-Furthermore, the study of Felix, Rauschnabel and Hinsch (2017) discusses that through SMM strategies brands are capable to identify the process and journey of consumer buying behaviour from recognition to purchase.
-The buying process of a consumer is often influenced by a variety of factors such as economic conditions, buying power, and personal likes or dislikes.
-However, the study of Ashley and Tuten (2015) states that social media can impact the buying behaviour of consumers by utilising the power of content creation.
-Content creation is a method which is used creatively to gain interest with the customers and engage them with a specific product.
-Furthermore, the study by Baltes (2015) also mentions that content creation assists the buyer in purchasing processes and provides a certain level of engagement with the brand.
-Therefore, the focus of this research is to assess consumer buying behaviour by analysing the case of M&S. According to the study by Dwivedi, Kapoor and Chen (2015) different retail brands are now using methods of digital marketing to connect with the consumers and increase their product sales.
+A consumer's buying process is often influenced by various factors such as economic conditions, buying power, and personal likes or dislikes.
+However, the study of Ashley and Tuten (2015) states that social media can impact consumers' buying behaviour by utilising the power of content creation.
+Content creation is a method which is used creatively to gain interest from customers and engage them with a specific product.
+Furthermore, the study by Baltes (2015) also mentions that content creation assists the buyer in the purchasing process and provides a certain level of engagement with the brand.
+Therefore, this research focuses on assessing the impact of social media marketing on consumer buying behaviour by analysing the case of M&S. According to the study by Dwivedi, Kapoor and Chen (2015), different retail brands are now using digital marketing methods to connect with consumers and increase their product sales.

 Problem Statement